 This piece of street art takes the form of a sticker, which is a popular way for artists with a message behind their art to disseminate their work.

-The text on the piece reads “Unemployed maybe… but never a disgraceful racist.”
-It was made in 2020 and can be found in Petralona, Athens.
+The text on the piece reads “Unemployed maybe…but never a disgraceful racist.”
+It was produced in 2020 and can be found in Petralona, Athens.
 The artist is Antifa lab.

 This mural was photographed in 2020 in Psirri, Athens.
 It displays a beer bottle, manufactured by Greek beer makers Alpha, which has been turned into a Molotov cocktail.